Can a child learn to swim without engaging in regular swimming lessons at a young age?

 Since that time, we have taken our children to the local pool a handful of times, they have swum in the pool at our annual beach holiday and apart from that have splashed around in the blow-up paddling pool in our back yard occasionally.

-Knowing they can not swim, each time the children have been exposed to open bodies of water, my husband and I have been vigilant to supervise them and ensure they were always safe.
+Knowing they can not swim, each time the children have been exposed to open bodies of water, my husband and I were vigilant to supervise them and ensure they were always safe.
 This usually meant that we were in the water with the children whilst they played in the shallows and then when they ventured a little deeper, we could keep their bodies up whilst they pretended they could swim.

 There were a few times, the children experimented by kicking off us and promptly sinking under the water.
 We were always there to pull them safely to the surface but it was always a good reminder of just how vulnerable they were in the open water.